 Последний пост: Async/Await

-CPU exceptions occur in various erroneous situations, for example when accessing an invalid memory address or when dividing by zero.
-To react to them we have to set up an interrupt descriptor table that provides handler functions.
-At the end of this post, our kernel will be able to catch breakpoint exceptions and to resume normal execution afterwards.читать дальше »
+CPU exceptions occur in various erroneous situations, for example, when accessing an invalid memory address or when dividing by zero.
+To react to them, we have to set up an interrupt descriptor table that provides handler functions.
+At the end of this post, our kernel will be able to catch breakpoint exceptions and resume normal execution afterward.читать дальше »

 This post introduces paging, a very common memory management scheme that we will also use for our operating system.
 It explains why memory isolation is needed, how segmentation works, what virtual memory is, and how paging solves memory fragmentation issues.
 It also explores the layout of multilevel page tables on the x86_64 architecture.читать дальше »